Tutorial on MPLS network, MPLS label format and MPLS frame

 MPLS Network Architecture and How does it work

-Before we understand MPLS network architecture let us understand MPLS terminologies.
+Before we understand MPLS architecture let us understand its terminologies.

 When LSR entity receives a labeled packet.
 First it searches the LFIB database to obtain information in order to forward the packet.
 The information typically used for forwarding are label operation type, outgoing label value and next hop.